 How you can compare the footprints of low-carbon aluminium products

 Low-carbon aluminium offerings are increasing, and there are many seemingly similar products to choose from.
-But there are differences in how the footprint of these products is measured, and I want to point these out to you.
+But there are differences in how the footprints of these products are measured, and I want to point these out to you.

 Low-carbon aluminium has not been marketed as such until the last couple of years, so it is unsurprising that companies in the aluminium industry are pushing products that on the surface seem to be the same, but in reality are not.